IHE/ITI.Topologies/topologies.md

 **Figure 1:46.8.2-1: Endpoint to Parent Organization**

-Typical directories will take an organizational hierarchy to imply accessibility to parts of the structure, for example:
+Directory policy will determine whether organizational hierarchy via partOf implies accessibility to child entries, for example:
 - For FHIR REST endpoints, the URL is simply the Service Base URL as specified in [FHIR R4 3.1.0.1.2](http://hl7.org/fhir/R4/http.html#general).
 Clients can expect to find resources related to Organizations A, B and C.
 - For XCA endpoints, a client querying Organization A for documents (e.g., using \[ITI-38\]) may receive documents from Organizations A, B and C.
 - For XDR endpoints, a client sending a Provide and Register Document Set-b (\[ITI-41\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.
 - For MHD endpoints, a client sending a Provide Document Bundle (\[ITI-65\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.

 Examples of this kind of federated structure are shown in [ITI TF-1: Appendix E.9](https://profiles.ihe.net/ITI/TF/Volume1/ch-E.html#E.9.3), for XCA Responding Gateways.

-When child organizations have a partOf relationship with a parent, there is ambiguity around whether requesting data from, or delivering messages to, the parent organization will return data from, or route the message to, the child organizations.
-If the child organizations would otherwise be unreachable, it can be assumed that the parent provides access to the children.
-Alternatively, mCSD supplies an OrganizationAffiliation.code - DocShare-federate - that can be used on an OrganizationAffiliation Resource to explicitly declare that a parent provides document sharing access to a child organization.
-As is, it must be assumed that children are accessible for all document sharing technologies supported by the parent; there is no way to declare that the parent endpoints will work for document query and retrieve but not message delivery, for example. mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.
+Because the cardinality of Organization.partOf is 1..1, directories that wish to represent more than one hierarchy, or a non-business hierarchy, might choose to use OrganizationAffiliation to expose those hierarchies instead.

-The following shows the same Organization hierarchy, but with document sharing explicitly declared:
+The following shows the same Organization hierarchy, but using OrganizationAffiliation instead of partOf to declare the relationship:

 ![Endpoint to Parent Organization with OrgAffiliation](images/dir-endpoint-to-org-affiliates.png)

 **Figure 1:46.8.2-1: Endpoint to Parent Organization with OrganizationAffiliation**

-An OrganizationAffiliation resource without the DocShare-federate code would not imply any document sharing connectivity, as OrganizationAffiliation is used for a variety of reasons outside of document sharing.
+An OrganizationAffiliation resource without an applicable code would not imply any document sharing connectivity, as OrganizationAffiliation is used for a variety of reasons outside of document sharing.

-Where there is another route to a child organization, a partOf relationship with a parent will not imply that the parent provides document sharing access to the child.
-This is because typically if the child has its own access the parent does not need to supply it:
+Directories that will have Organizations with partOf relationships where both Organizations will have endpoints will likely not want to use partOf to imply connectivity.
+Such networks might be architected in a way that causes the parent organization's Endpoint to not be capable of returning data for the child organization.
+Of course, it could also be the case that the parent's Endpoint does return data for the child, but the child's Endpoint is simply more targeted in its scope.

+Because of this, directory policy might dictate that an OrganizationAffiliation Resource should be used to express federated document sharing.

+In such a directory, the below relationship would not imply document sharing federation:

 ![Endpoints to Both Parent and Child Organizations](images/dir-endpoint-to-child-hierarchy.png)

 **Figure 1:46.8.2-1: Endpoints to Both Parent and Child Organizations**

-If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation should be declared:
+If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation with a directory defined code would be declared:

 ![Endpoints to Both Parent and Child Organizations with OrgAffiliation](images/dir-endpoint-to-child-affiliate.png)